solana-foundation/developer-content/content/courses/native-onchain-development/cross-program-invocations.md

-A **Cross-Program Invocation (CPI)** is when one program directly calls another program's instruction, similar to how a client makes calls to programs using the JSON RPC.
+A **Cross-Program Invocation (CPI)** is when one program directly calls another program's instruction, similar to how a client makes calls to programs using the JSON RPC API.
 In a CPI, your program can call native programs, third-party programs, or programs you've created.
-CPIs allow for seamless interaction between programs, effectively making the entire Solana ecosystem function as one large API for developers.
+CPIs allow for seamless interaction between programs, effectively making the entire Solana ecosystem one large API for developers.

 To invoke an instruction on another program, you need to construct the instruction correctly.
 The process of creating a CPI is similar to creating